-Articles: Each class week (except the first and last-13 weeks), students will find an article from a journal or a news magazine relating to their area of concentration.
+Articles: Each class week (except the first and last-12 weeks), students will find an article from a journal or a news magazine relating to their area of concentration.
 Post the article (or a link to the article) on the discussion board.
 Then write a summary of the most important points from the article in your post.
 Be prepared to respond to questions.
 These articles may be a portion of the research for the paper.

 Discussion Participation: Because of the way class is structured, participation is vital to get the most from the course.
-Therefore, I have made in class discussion a significant portion of the grade.
+Therefore, class discussion is a significant portion of the grade.
+Each student is expected to respond to the discussion posts of two other students.
+These responses should provide another perspective, additional information, or ask a question.